Ashwin202/learn-git/README.md

 ### About me🧑:
 <img align="right" src="https://myoctocat.com/assets/images/base-octocat.svg" width="100" height="100">
  I am an Electronics and Communication Engineering (ECE) student, leveraging solid academic knowledge and practical work experience to develop highly efficient programs.
-He has hands on experience in working with team members and individually developing practical solutions to relevant problems with excellent exposure in programing with proficiency
+I have hands on experience in working with team members and individually developing practical solutions to relevant problems with excellent exposure in programing with proficiency
 I am self-motivated, hardworking, and goal-oriented developer with a high degree of flexibility, creativity, resourcefulness, commitment and optimism.<br/>
 <img align="right" alt="GIF" src="https://owaisnoor.info/blog/wp-content/uploads/2019/03/maxresdefault.jpg" width="400" height="280" />
 I am interested in learning ML,AI and would 💖 to grow my knowledge in these Technologies.<br/>